All Episodes

 Get in and out of the grocery store in 10 minutes.

-You're gonna like it.
+You're going to like it.

-Thank you, Dr. Oswald.
+Thank you, Dr. Oscar.

-It's become the new It Health Trend.
+It's become the new it health trend.

-You're a walk in time bomber.
+You're a walk-in-time bomber.

 Not today, but eventually.